Liwmo/liwmo.github.io/_posts/2017-10-16-gradient-descent-part-1.markdown

 Once you're satisfied with your score, try implementing gradient descent in "main.py" [above](#code).
 Don't forget to set a few learning rates, plot the cost versus number of iterations (already done for you), and compare the results!

 Fortunately, in the time it took to wade through that explanation, our coffee has cooled enough to analyze and I've covered all the technical tools needed to do so.
-Next time, we'll go into the interesting details and finally reveal a winning strategy.
+Next time, we'll go into the interesting details and finally reveal a winning strategy (edit: [it's posted][5]!).
 Along the way, we'll walk through multivariable regression, stochastic gradient descent, and data standardization.
 Until then, enjoy this visualization I made encapsulating the main ideas.

 <script src="https://www.khanacademy.org/computer-programming/gradient-descent-visualization/5485161012199424/embed.js?editor=yes&buttons=no&author=no&embed=yes"></script>